potion

 $ sudo port install gmake

-or try ./configure which creates a special BSD config.mk
+which creates a special BSD config.mk

-or try to merge master with the branch bsd
+or try to merge master

-... resolve conflicts, or not
+$ git merge bsd ... resolve conflicts, or not

 potion does not support strict C++ compilers.
 If you have no modern C compiler:

-Either add a C dialect to CC in config.inc (i.e. -std=c89),
+Either add a C dialect to CC in config.inc (i.e. -std=c89

 g++ --help=C; clang++ -x C -std=gnu89

-or try to merge with the branch p2-c++.
+or try to merge with the branch p2-c++

-This is required for make dist and release admins.
-You'll need:
+This is required for make dist

-GNU global for gtags and htags
+redcloth to convert .textile to html, doxygen (1.8 or 1.9), and GNU global for gtags and htags

 On windows et al.: gem install RedCloth